 What managed IT includes for a 50-person company

 According to CompTIA, a managed service is a recurring, contracted bundle of IT delivery rather than one-off repairs.
-For a 50-person company that bundle has eight parts: a service desk, monitoring and patching, cybersecurity, backup and recovery, Microsoft 365 and identity, network management, vCIO strategy, and compliance support, all under one per-user fee.
+For a 50-person company that bundle has eight parts.
+Those are a service desk, monitoring and patching, cybersecurity, backup and recovery, Microsoft 365 and identity, network management, vCIO strategy, and compliance support, all under one per-user fee.

 | Service area | What you get at 50 users | Typical tools or owner |